cylc/cylc-doc/src/user-guide/running-suites.rst

 :cylc:conf:`global.cylc[platforms][<platform name>]communication method` is
 configured to ``ssh``.

-This is less efficient than ZMQ protocol messaging, but it may be useful at sites where the ZMQ ports are blocked but non-interactive SSH is allowed.
+This is less efficient than direct ZMQ protocol messaging, but it may be useful at sites where the ZMQ ports are blocked but non-interactive SSH is allowed.

 .. warning::